-The days when eco-friendliness was the sole preserve of individuals is firmly in the past.
+The days when eco-friendliness was the sole preserve of individuals are firmly in the past.
 Today, more commercial applications of eco-friendly technologies are in use, especially in the construction niche.

-The insulation sector offers perhaps some of the best examples of eco-friendliness.
+- Insulation: The insulation sector offers perhaps some of the best examples of eco-friendliness.
 More construction companies are using recycled materials for insulation.
 Cotton insulation is a major example, and it involves the use of recycled denim to keep properties insulated.
-Cellulose insulation is second on the popularity stake, but again, it requires the use of recycled paper sprayed into walls of properties.
-Like cool roofs, properly insulated properties reduce energy used up in heating and cooling.
+Cellulose insulation is second on the popularity stake, but again, it requires the use of recycled paper sprayed into the walls of properties.
+Like cool roofs, properly insulated properties reduce energy used in heating and cooling.

 These are exciting eco-construction technologies that are in use today.
 It remains to be seen how fast these technologies will be adopted in more places across the globe, especially outside the West.